 The geographical location of Mopani has advantages and counter-acting disadvantages.
-First, through the Phalaborwa KNP gate and Giriyondo Border posts, Mopani is a gate way to Mozambique to the most magnificent beaches in the well known Xaixai town and Baleni.
+First, through the Phalaborwa KNP gate and Giriyondo Border posts, Mopani is a gate way to Mozambique to the most magnificent beaches in the well known Xaixai town and

+Baleni.
 The routes go through the Great Limpopo Transfrontier Park, the park that unites the three countries, South Africa, Mozambique and Zimbabwe.
 Given this neighbourliness with Mozambique, not only tourism is opportunity but Mozambique being blessed with water resources (Masingiri dam) Mopani District has better advantage to trade with Mozambique to counteract the water shortage within the municipal areas.
 International engagement platform need to be set to improve roads for better access.
 The disappointing situation is that of poor border control where people escape from Mozambique to South Africa with numerous issues of living.
 Foot and mouth diseases have become serious issue with areas that abut with both Mozambique and Zimbabwe.

 Phalaborwa Spatial Development Initiative (SDI), linking the port of Maputo and Richards Bay to the mining in Phalaborwa, is one untapped potential development that would increase wealth to Mopani as trading would increase between these areas where raw mining materials are processed.
-Projects proposals by DBSA need to be resuscitated if mining sector in Phalaborwa would see a turn-around yield.
+Projects proposals by DBSA need to be resuscitated if mining sector in Phalaborwa would see a turnaround yield.

 Mopani is also endowed with natural resources such as marula fruits which produce many products in the processing value chain.
 The name Mopani is loud enough to indicate our wealth in mopani worms, the most nutritious food which is good for health.
 The provincial economic development study of 2000, identified tourism, agriculture, mining and trade and manufacturing as sectors with a potential for growth in the Mopani district.
 Agriculture is one sector that yields much products, excelling in tomatoes that are exported throughout the world.
 Other sectors in Mopani are the red and white meat production.
 Mopani also boasts of the pool of cheap labour to work in labour intensive programmes such as agriculture and EPWP.
 The challenge may be skilling them for better production.
-For 2016/17 jobs created where reported to be 508 which was below the target of 4 457.
-For 2017/18 the set target for jobs is 5 570.
-Mopani has however put structures in place to ensure that the programme is taken seriously as championed by a Councillor.

 The Mopani District also enjoy the beneficiation economic programmes of Kruger National Park where citizens get jobs to conquer poverty.
-The district also has comparative advantages in Tourism.
-Agriculture, Trade & Manufacturing.
+The district also has comparative advantages in agriculture, manufacturing and trade.
 Hereunder is an analysis of the district economy.